dave-elkan/japanese-sewing-patterns/ebook/index.md

 The ebook is really easy to understand, the language is simple and straightforward and it really covers the basics for understanding Japanese patterns.
 ~Novita, Blogger at Very Purple Person</i></p>
 <p><i>
-Great ebook...very helpfull...now i can sew and understand japanese sewing pattern :) ~ Anonymous reader</i></p>
+Great ebook...very helpful...now i can sew and understand japanese sewing pattern :) ~ Anonymous reader</i></p>
 <h2>
 For a limited time, you’ll receive these bonuses when you purchase my e-book!</h3>